 Step One.
 Complete HRA In-Person

 Each enrollee will first be offered the opportunity to complete the HRA in-person.
-For higher risk enrollees, an in-person HRA, conducted by trained or licensed MCP care managers (e.g. registered nurse, licensed social workers), is preferable, with the HRA leading to comprehensive, in-depth assessment and care planning.
-The MCP must attempt to contact the enrollee by phone, or in a manner consistent with the physical or cognitive needs of the enrollee, at least two times within ten business days of the enrollee’s coverage date.
+For higher risk enrollees, an in-person HRA, conducted by trained or licensed MMP care managers (e.g. registered nurse, licensed social workers), is preferable, with the HRA leading to comprehensive, in-depth assessment and care planning.
+The MMP must attempt to contact the enrollee by phone, or in a manner consistent with the physical or cognitive needs of the enrollee, at least two times within ten business days of the enrollee’s coverage date.

-All communications, whether by phone or mail, will inform enrollees how the MCP will arrange for an in-person HRA and it shall be provided in a linguistically and culturally appropriate manner.
+All communications, whether by phone or mail, will inform enrollees how the MMP will arrange for an in-person HRA and it shall be provided in a linguistically and culturally appropriate manner.

 Step Two.
 Complete HRA by Telephone

-The MCP attempts to contact the enrollee by telephone, making at least five calls within a 30 day period following the enrollee’s coverage date.
+The MMP attempts to contact the enrollee by telephone, making at least five calls within a 30 day period following the enrollee’s coverage date.
 The first two phone calls must be made within ten business days of the enrollee’s coverage date.

-When the MCP reaches an enrollee, it should first offer the enrollee an in-person HRA, and, if the enrollee refuses, offer the opportunity to complete it by phone or mail.
+When the MMP reaches an enrollee, it should first offer the enrollee an in-person HRA, and, if the enrollee refuses, offer the opportunity to complete it by phone or mail.

-If the MCP has completed the HRA, the HRA process is complete.
+If the MMP has completed the HRA, the HRA process is complete.

-If the MCP has not completed the HRA by the 30th day following the enrollee’s coverage date, the MCP should complete the process as outlined under Step Three below.
+If the MMP has not completed the HRA by the 30th day following the enrollee’s coverage date, the MMP should complete the process as outlined under Step Three below.

 Step Three.
 Complete HRA by Mail

-If the MCP has been unable to complete the HRA by the 30th day after the enrollee’s coverage date, it must then mail the HRA by the next business day.
+If the MMP has been unable to complete the HRA by the 30th day after the enrollee’s coverage date, it must then mail the HRA by the next business day.

-The MCP may send a mailing any time after the first two phone calls have been completed but no later than the next business day after the 30th day following the enrollee’s coverage date.
+The MMP may send a mailing any time after the first two phone calls have been completed but no later than the next business day after the 30th day following the enrollee’s coverage date.

-The MCP must provide information in the mailing as to how the enrollee can contact the MCP and obtain assistance when completing the HRA by mail.
+The MMP must provide information in the mailing as to how the enrollee can contact the MMP and obtain assistance when completing the HRA by mail.

-If the MCP has completed the HRA, the HRA process is complete.
+If the MMP has completed the HRA, the HRA process is complete.

-If the MCP has not completed the HRA by the 40th day following the enrollee’s coverage date, the MCP should complete the process as outlined under Step Four below.
+If the MMP has not completed the HRA by the 40th day following the enrollee’s coverage date, the MMP should complete the process as outlined under Step Four below.

 Step Four.
 Complete HRA by Follow-Up Telephone Call

-If the MCP had not received a response from the enrollee by day 40 after the enrollee’s coverage date, it must again attempt to contact the enrollee by telephone prior to the 44th day.
+If the MMP had not received a response from the enrollee by day 40 after the enrollee’s coverage date, it must again attempt to contact the enrollee by telephone prior to the 44th day.
 The HRA process must be completed by the 45th day.

 Step Five.
 HRA Six Month Follow-Up

-If the MCP is unable to complete the HRA due to a lack of response from the enrollee, it must mail an HRA survey to the enrollee six months following the enrollee’s coverage date.
+If the MMP is unable to complete the HRA due to a lack of response from the enrollee, it must mail an HRA survey to the enrollee six months following the enrollee’s coverage date.

 Lower Risk Enrollees

-The following process applies to enrollees who are categorized as lower risk, and must be completed by the MCP within 90 days after the enrollee’s coverage date.
+The following process applies to enrollees who are categorized as lower risk, and must be completed by the MMP within 90 days after the enrollee’s coverage date.